 The goal of the program is to decrease the risk of re-offense and promote healthy lifestyles through individual and group therapy.
-The program meets program standards set forth by the Vermont Center for the Prevention and Treatment of Sexual Aggressors.
-The Vermont Center for the Prevention and Treatment of Sexual Aggressors provides the clinical supervision.
+The program meets program standards set forth by the Vermont Department of Corrections.

 - Must be age 18 or older - Must be willing to sign specialized program treatment agreement - Must accept responsibility for their crime of conviction